jodabike/jodabike.github.io/about/legal.md

 4. This site is hosted on [Github](htttps://github.com) which belongs to Microsoft.

+5. This site is generated with [Jeykyll](https://jekyllrb.com), an opensource static site generator.

+6. The layout of this site is based on the opensource [TeXt Theme](https://tianqi.name/jekyll-TeXt-theme/) for Jeykyll.

-5. We do not collect cookies or any other form of personal information.
+7. We do not collect cookies or any other form of personal information.

-6. Comments are provided by [Commento.io](https://commento.io).
+8. Comments are provided by [Commento.io](https://commento.io).
 In case you comment, their [terms of service and privacy policy](https://commento.io/legal) applies.

-7. While biking: Wear a helmet and have fun!
+9. While biking: Wear a helmet and have fun!

 ***